Symmetries of de Sitter Particles and Amplitudes: Ward identities

 On the other hand, the Ward identities due to the $Q_{\pm\alpha}$ and $Q_{\pm\beta}$ isospin generators yield \be \big\langle\scriptstyle (10{-}1)(101)(000)\big|0 \big\rangle {\displaystyle~=~-}\big\langle\scriptstyle (1{-}10)(110)(000)\big|0 \big\rangle\ , \ee therefore \be \big\langle\scriptstyle (10{-}1)(101)(000)\big|0 \big\rangle {\displaystyle ~=~-}\big\langle\scriptstyle (1{-}10)(110)(000)\big|0 \big\rangle {\displaystyle~=\frac{1}{2}}\big\langle\scriptstyle (000)(000)(000)\big|0 \big\rangle\ . \ee In the same way, we can show that \be \big\langle\scriptstyle (200)(1{-}10)(110)\big|0 \big\rangle {\displaystyle~=~}{\textstyle \frac{1}{2\sqrt 3}} \sqrt{\frac{\mu^2+\frac{9}{4}}{\mu^2+\frac{25}{4}}} \big\langle\scriptstyle (000)(000)(000)\big|0 \big\rangle\ . \ee and relate it to other amplitudes involving one $k=2$ and two $k=1$ particles using isospin symmetry.
 Up to this point, all amplitudes can be expressed in terms of the ``zero mode'' amplitude with three $k=0$ particles.
 This is no longer possible, however, for the amplitudes involving more particles with $k=2$ or for the amplitudes with $k>2$ because their number exceeds the number of constraints imposed by Ward identities.
 For example, starting from \be \langle 0|\,[\,Q_{-\gamma},a_{1{-}10}a_{200}a_{200}\, U\,]\,|0\rangle=0\ ,\ee we obtain

-While the first amplitude on the l.h.s.\ can be expressed in terms of the zero mode amplitude by using (\ref{ex1}), only a specific combination of the remaing terms is determined by the above Ward identity.
+While the first amplitude on the l.h.s.\ can be expressed in terms of the zero mode amplitude by using (\ref{ex1}), only a specific combination of the remaining terms is determined by the above Ward identity.
 It is easy to see that other Ward identities yield either isospin-transformed versions of (\ref{ex2}) or they involve amplitudes with $k>3$.
 This is not unexpected because the symmetries of the underlying theory are not expected to determine the scattering amplitudes.
-There is, however, an interesting conclusion that can be drawn from the above discussion.
-In \cite{Taylor:2025deepIR} the zero mode amplitude $\langle{\scriptstyle (000)(000)(000)|0 }\rangle$ was found to be zero in the interacting $\phi^3$ theory.
-Now we know that this is {\it not\/} a consequence of de Sitter symmetry because there is no such a constraint implied by Ward identities.
-It is a {\it dynamical\/} property of the Bunch-Davies vacuum.
-This fact could be anticipated by looking at the derivation of (\ref{phider}), which never used the particular combination of the Ferrers functions (\ref{lwap}) that defines Bunch-Davies vacuum and leads to the vanishing of ``all-out'' amplitudes.
-Therefore Ward identities hold also in unphysical $\alpha$-vacua \cite{Mottola:1984ar,Allen:1985ux}.